 - High Relevance Score

-- High numbers of link clicks & Landing Page Views
+- High numbers of link clicks and landing page views

-If you’re not happy with the results, simply change either the targeting, message or visuals, and try again.
+If you’re not happy with the results, simply change either the targeting, message, or visuals, and try again and change the variables.

 1. Wasting time on manual sourcing